dataminding/ml-zoomcamp/capstone-project/README.md

 	- function: function of the position within the organization (e.g. Research)
     - fraudlent: binary flag showing if the job posting is real or fake. this is the target variable

-Since the dataset contains textual data (e.g. `description`), I've preprocessed those columns with `TfIdfVectorizer`.
+Since the dataset contains textual data (e.g. `description`), I've transformed those columns with `TfIdfVectorizer`.
 The optimization criteria was to achieve the best ROC AUC value.

 # Main products